pengoJames/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  Checked Rails server log and noticed a 500 Internal Server Error.
+  The error indicated was: NameError (uninitialized constant ToysController::Toys) The error originated from the create method in the toys_controller.
+Toy was incorrectly named as Toys

 - Update the number of likes for a toy

   - How I debugged:
+Checked the controller action #update and ensured it was rendering json

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  Checked Rails server log and noticed the last request was DELETE but the error indicated that no route matched [DELETE] I included the destroy route in the route.rb file